meilisearch/documentation/learn/what_is_meilisearch/README.md

   - [Highlighting](/learn/what_is_meilisearch/features.md#highlighting): Highlighted search results in documents
   - [Synonyms](/learn/what_is_meilisearch/features.md#synonyms): define synonyms for a better search experience.
 - **RESTful API**
-- [Integrated web interface](/reference/features/web_interface.md): allows you to test your search settings without implementing a front-end
+- [Search preview](/learn/what_is_meilisearch/search_preview.md): allows you to test your search settings without implementing a front-end

 ## Philosophy